zetapush/cometd/README.md

 ## ZetaPush-CometD

-Welcome to the [ZetaPush-CometD](https://cometd.org) Project, a fork of https://github.com/cometd/cometd with full CommonJS support
+Welcome to the [ZetaPush-CometD](https://cometd.org) Project, a fork of https://github.com/cometd/cometd with full CommonJS support.

+**zetapush-cometd** package provide since 3.2.0 a support of NodeJS execution context.

 ## License ##